mruiter/com.neo/README.md

 Power report from Power Switching Plug is not reporting in

-Lux report from motion sensor is not reporting in

 Battery levels does not ACK on the normal request on the battery command class